AnselmoGPP/Learn_Computer_Science/topics/computer_science/synthesis/data_structures.md

 ### Asymptotic analysis

-The curve $10n$ is crossed by $2n<sup>2</sup>$ at $n=5$.
-For $20n$, it's crossed at $n=10$.
+The curve 10n is crossed by 2n<sup>2</sup> at n=5.
+For 20n, it's crossed at n=10.
 The two curves always cross at some point.
 Changing the constant factor only shift where the 2 curves cross.
 For a faster computer or compiler, the new problem size that can be run in a given amount of time for a given growth rate is larger by the same factor, regardless of the constant.
 The time curves for two algorithms with different growth rates still cross, regardless of their running-time equation constants.
 That's why we usually ignore the constants when estimating the growth rate for the running time or other resource requirement of an algorithm (asymptotic analysis).

 **Asymptotic algorithm analysis**: Study of an algorithm as the input size gets big or reaches a limit (Calculus limit).
 It provides a simplified model (estimation) of the algorithm resource consumption (running time or other resource).
 It helps understand the behaviour of an algorithm.

 However, it's not always reasonable to ignore constants.
 When comparing algorithms meant to run on small values of n, the constant can have a large effect.
 Or when the constants between the two algorithms differ by a factor of 1000 or more.

 **Upper bounds**: Highest growth rate that the algorithm can have.
 It's represented with **big-Oh** notation.
-Example: if the upper bound for an algorithm's growth rate (for, say, the worst case), is $f(n)$, then this algorithm is in O(f(n)) in the worst case ($n<sup>2</sup>$ is in $O(n<sup>2</sup>)$ in the worst case.
+Example: if the upper bound for an algorithm's growth rate (for, say, the worst case), is f(n), then this algorithm is in O(f(n)) in the worst case (n<sup>2</sup> is in O(n<sup>2</sup>) in the worst case.

 - Mathematical definition: Given an algorithm, its true running time (T(n)) and some expression for the upper bound (f(n)), for T(n) a non-negatively valued function, T(n) is in set O(f(n)) if there exist 2 possible constants c and n<sub>0</sub> such that T(n) ≤ cf(n) for all n > n<sub>0</sub>.
 Constant n<sub>0</sub> (it's usually small) is the smallest value of n for which the claim of an upper bound holds true.
 The value of c is irrelevant.
 - Another definition: For all inputs of the type in question (such as the worst case for all inputs of size n) that are large enough (i.e., n > n<sub>0</sub>, the algorithm always executes in less than cf(n) steps for some constant c.